algolia/instantsearch/CONTRIBUTING.md

   ▸ connectors/       << The source of all the connectors driving the widgets' logic ▸ helpers/          << The source of the method helpers ▸ lib/              << The core of the library (InstantSearch, routers, etc.)
-  ▸ types/            << The TypeScript declarations
+  ▸ middleware/       << The source of the middleware ▸ types/            << The TypeScript declarations
   ▸ widgets/          << The source of the widgets
 ```